faustzero1/bandithijo.github.io/_posts/note/2021-06-10-catatan-post-installation-fedora-workstation.md

 If Chromium can't play video, replace chromium with chromium-freeworld by RPMFusion.

+chromium-freeworld is an open-source web browser, powered by WebKit (Blink).

 {% shell_term $ %}
 sudo dnf swap chromium chromium-freeworld
 {% endshell_term %}

 ## Chromedriver

+WebDriver is an open source tool for automated testing of webapps across many browsers.
+It provides capabilities for navigating to web pages, user input, JavaScript execution, and more.
+ChromeDriver is a standalone server which implements WebDriver's wire protocol for Chromium.
+It is being developed by members of the Chromium and WebDriver teams.

 {% shell_term $ %}
 sudo dnf install chromedriver